Oracle Backend for Microservices and AI

 Prerequisites

-You must have already installed and configured the following software which required for the Oracle Backend for Spring Boot and Microservices Setup:
+You must have already installed and configured the following software which required for the Oracle Backend for Microservices and AI Setup:

 • Kubernetes command-line interface (kubectl)